 |Wood||$600 – $2,000|

 |Fiberglass||$600 – $900|

 Vinyl windows cost $250 to $600 and require little maintenance.
 They're also extremely durable; changes in humidity don't cause them to swell or shrink.
 Most manufacturers stand behind their products with strong warranties, sometimes even lifetime warranties.
 Their greatest drawback is that they're not as sturdy or attractive as wood.

 Wood frames cost $1,300 on average and require regular maintenance.
 If you fail to repaint and finish wood units, they become susceptible to the elements.

-Fiberglass units cost about 10% to 20% more than vinyl, or an average of $750 each, including installation.
-Fiberglass is more durable than vinyl with similar insulation properties.
-Because of the price difference, it is less common.
+Fiberglass units cost an average of $750 each, including installation.
+This material is more durable than vinyl with similar insulation properties.
+It is less common because of its price.

 Aluminum can range anywhere from $400 to $1,200 or more for large or high-end varieties.
 Though aluminum is still available, it's far less popular than other types since it's tough to paint, doesn't insulate well, and typically costs more than vinyl or composite.

 Composite windows cost between $300 and $1,100.
 This style attempts to capture the best of both worlds by mixing PVC polymers with wood fiber to create a strong, attractive frame.